+6.1.9.3.5 General
-Flood testing of a system should be undertaken during construction to check efficacy and that water flows freely to the discharge point.
-Testing in this manner to prove that a system functions as intended is a key benefit of this method of waterproofing, and must be part of the process.

-Systems creating a habitable space require the inclusion of vapour barrier drainage membranes within the wall and floor construction.

-Where elements of the drained protection system are included within cavities, cavities must be kept clear of mortar snots and debris.

-Continuity of the structure must be considered because the resistance to water provided by a given structure is reduced by apertures through which water can freely move.
-Examples could include holes present within existing buildings, or in new construction where land drains are linked to sump pump systems, with the sumps being installed internal of the retaining shell, e.g. in light wells, thus providing a pathway for water to enter.

-Temporary 110v pumps should be included during construction to address water penetration as necessary; 240v systems should be installed and commissioned as soon as viable once the 240v supply is installed.

-Systems must not link directly by gravity to soakaways where any of the previously stated scenarios occur because of the danger of backflow of water through the pipes or waterlogging of the local ground above slab/DPM level.
+- Flood testing of a system should be undertaken during construction to check efficiency and that water flows freely to the discharge point.
+Testing in this manner to prove that the system functions as intended, is a key benefit of this method of waterproofing and must be part of the process. - Systems creating a habitable space require the inclusion of vapour barrier drainage membranes within the wall and floor construction. - Where elements of the drained protection system are included within cavities, the cavities must be kept clear of mortar snots and debris. - Continuity of the structure must be considered because the resistance to water provided by a given structure is reduced by apertures through which water can freely move.
+Examples could include holes present within existing buildings, or in new construction where land drains are linked to sump pump systems, with the sumps being installed internal of the retaining shell, e.g. in light wells, thus providing a pathway for water to enter. - Temporary 110v pumps should be included during construction to address water penetration as necessary; 240v systems should be installed and commissioned as soon as viable once the 240v supply is installed. - Systems must not link directly by gravity to soakaways where any of the previously stated scenarios occur because of the danger of backflow of water through the pipes or waterlogging of the local ground above slab/DPM level.
 However, where such conditions are not present, sump pump systems may be employed to lift water up to ground level externally, discharging into gullies linked to soakaways.
 This detail should be designed by the Waterproofing Specialist.

+Commentary to 6.1.9.3:
-In consideration of the repair of defects, the inclusion of drained protection systems internally generally ensures that systems can be accessed for localised repair; however, this may be lessened where systems are sandwiched within the structure, i.e. within cavities.

-Part of the underlying rationale of drained protection is that water is removed continuously, so that it does not collect and removes pressure upon membrane linings installed over the drainage.
-If water does not place pressure upon such membranes, then the incidence of any defects within them is generally of no consequence, and so maintaining the efficacy of the drainage in the long term ensures that such defects are negated.
+- In consideration of the repair of defects, the inclusion of drained protection systems internally generally ensures that systems can be accessed for localised repair; however, this may be lessened where systems are sandwiched within the structure, i.e. within cavities. - Product guarantees, quality assurance schemes and product certification does not negate the Functional Requirement that a waterproofing specialist is required to take responsibility for the design liability of the waterproofing - Part of the underlying rationale of drained protection is that water is removed continuously, so that it does not collect and removes pressure upon membrane linings installed over the drainage.
+If water does not place pressure upon such membranes, then the incidence of any defects within them is generally of no consequence, and so maintaining the efficiency of the drainage in the long term ensures that such defects are negated.